virgil-av/numbers-to-words-romanian/README.md

 # NUMBER TO WORDS IN ROMANIAN
-Just converts numbers from digits to words in romanian language,
+Just converts numbers from digits to words in romanian language

 # NUMERE IN CUVINTE
 O librarie usoara care converteste numere in cuvinte